department-of-veterans-affairs/ves-event-bus-developer-portal/docs/consume-events.md

         * **domain** [optional]: The VA domain in which a particular system exists.
 Possible values might be: `claims status`, `health`, `appointments`, `benefits`, etc.
         * **subscribesToEvent** [required]: An array of strings.
 Each string corresponds to the `name` of an event entity.

-3. If you are unsure whether to classify your consumer as a Component or a System, see the [Backstage System Model](https://backstage.io/docs/features/software-catalog/system-model/).

-4. Once your `catalog-info.yaml` file has been committed it will be automatically picked up after some time and the software entity will be viewable on [CODE VA](https://code.va.gov/) (must be on the VA network to view).
-If you would like to the event to display quicker, log into [CODE VA](https://code.va.gov/) while on the VA network and follow the [default Backstage provided method](https://backstage.io/docs/features/software-catalog/#adding-components-to-the-catalog) for adding entries to the catalog.
+3. Once your `catalog-info.yaml` file has been committed it will be automatically picked up after some time and the software entity will be viewable on [CODE VA](https://code.va.gov/) (must be on the VA network to view).
+If you would like the event to display quicker, log into [CODE VA](https://code.va.gov/) while on the VA network and follow the [default Backstage provided method](https://backstage.io/docs/features/software-catalog/#adding-components-to-the-catalog) for adding entries to the catalog.

 **NOTE**: As a consumer, it is imperative that you include the `subscribesToEvent` property in your `catalog-info.yaml` file, in the `spec` object. `subscribesToEvent` is an array containing strings.
 Each string corresponds to a `name` specified in a producer's `catalog-info.yaml` file [metadata object](https://backstage.io/docs/features/software-catalog/descriptor-format#common-to-all-kinds-the-metadata).
 This metadata name property can not always be derived from the event or the topic, so it will require referencing the producer's `catalog-info.yaml` file, e.g.: